 How much CBD do you need to take?

 - When it comes to experimenting with CBD, you ought to pay attention to the effects and document your dosages.
-If you are a beginner, then you ought to start with a low dose and slowly add more.
+If you are a beginner, you should start with a low dose and slowly add more.

 How your product is best absorbed?

 - Remember that CBD percentages listed on labels don’t translate to literal absorption for every individual.
 The CBD% in a product indicates that how much you might absorb if your body processes the CBD perfectly, which it probably won’t

 - You ought to check all the instructions on the label of your product.
 Many of them mention tips for optimal absorption.